Population and Immigration Authority: Responsibilities

 The Population and Immigration Authority coordinates the various aspects of dealing with foreign residents in Israel who are not Israeli citizens, including applicants for aliyah and citizenship, permanent residents, temporary residents, clergy with foreign citizenship, students, volunteers, tourists and those denied entry to Israel, Palestinian workers, illegal residents, foreign workers and refugees.
-The authority has a number of employees in charge of enforcing immigration laws on employers (a position previously filled by the Ministry of Industry, Trade and Employment), inspectors whose job it is to arrest illegal residents (which was previously the responsibility of the police) and employees of the population manager, who have the authority to order removal from the country.
+The authority has a number of employees in charge of enforcing immigration laws on employers (a position previously filled by the Ministry of Industry, Trade and Employment), inspectors whose job it is to arrest illegal residents (which was previously the responsibility of the police) and employees of the Population Administration, who have the authority to order removal from the country.
 In addition, the authority operates an interrogation unit, whose role is to manage the processing of the applications of asylum seekers in Israel, including interviewing the asylum seekers, authority to issue residence permits and recommending who should be recognized as a refugee.

 Dealing with these issues requires the exercise of discretion, which forces the Authority to deal with many petitions attacking the discretion exercised.

 The employees of the Population Authority draw their authority from various laws as well as from certification regulations established by the Minister of the Interior (subsidiary legislation), in which he authorizes officials to carry out his powers.